seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Put not another sin upon my head,
 By urging me to fury: O, be gone!
 By heaven, I love thee better than myself;
-For I come hither arm’d against myself:
+For I come hither arm'd against myself:
 Stay not, be gone; live, and hereafter say,
-A madman’s mercy bade thee run away.
+A madman's mercy bade thee run away.

 **PARIS**
 I do defy thy conjurations,